 Registering for Religious Education

 There is no fee for the Sunday program.
 However, registration is required for all participants.
 Registration allows us to properly plan, staff, and fund our RE and childcare programs.
-Information and registration forms are always available on Sunday mornings in the RE foyer and at the Connections table in the Sanctuary foyer.
+Information and registration forms are always available here, and on Sunday mornings in the RE foyer and the Connections table in the Sanctuary foyer.

 We Are a Safe Congregation

 We care about the safety and welfare of our children and youth.
 Our RE staff and volunteers undergo background checks in order to work with children, and we maintain a “two adults at all times” safe church policy during all RE activities and classes.

 Through participating in the religious education program at First Unitarian, children and youth will:

 - Develop social inclusiveness skills and feel a part of this church community.

 - Have practical experiences that relate to UU principles, expanding and enriching their daily lives as they grow towards adulthood.

 - Learn to incorporate UU beliefs into their personal beliefs and learn to express those beliefs.

 - Learn to respect and appreciate the faiths of others.